frtu/agents-os/README.md

 #### Agents - TBD

-Customized agent with a specific Profile / Persona
+Actions can be grouped into an Agent, which is a specialized entity / customized LLM with a specific Profile / Persona (ex: `you are a 10 years specialized travel agent`).

+This agent has can operate multiple actions / tasks (ex: `your tasks is to propose a {{ num_of_days}} schedule to {{ destination }}`).

 #### Human - TBD

 Interface to allow user to take action & respond.
 Human interaction should be time framed to avoid process to be blocked indefinitively.

 ## Appendix